 Length of chain.
 This is the number of steps the MCMC will make in the chain before finishing.
-How long this should be depends on the size of the dataset, the complexity of the model and the precision of the answer required.
-The default value of 10,000,000 is entirely arbitrary and should be adjusted according to the size of your dataset.
+How long this should be depends on the size of the data set, the complexity of the model and the precision of the answer required.
+The default value of 10,000,000 is entirely arbitrary and should be adjusted according to the size of your data set.
 We will see later how the resulting log file can be analysed using Tracer in order to examine whether a particular chain length is adequate.

 The next couple of options specify how often the current parameter values should be displayed on the screen and recorded in the log file.
 The screen output is simply for monitoring the program’s progress so can be set to any value (although if set too small, the sheer quantity of information being displayed on the screen will slow the program down).
 For the log file, the value should be set relative to the total length of the chain.
 Sampling too often will result in very large files with little extra benefit in terms of the precision of the estimates.
 Sample too infrequently and the log file will not contain much information about the distributions of the parameters.
 You probably want to aim to store no more than 10,000 samples.

-For this dataset let’s set the chain length to 500,000,000 and the parameter logging to file as well the state echo to screen every 50,000 state.
+For this data set let’s set the chain length to 500,000,000 and the parameter logging to file as well the state echo to screen every 50,000 state.

 The next option allows the user to set the File stem name; set this to ‘YFV_RRW_cauchy’ (‘YFV_RRW_cauchy’ for ‘relaxed random walk Cauchy diffusion model’).
 The next two options give the file names of the log files for the parameters and the trees.
 These will be set based on the file stem name.
 You can also log the operator analysis to a file.
 An option is also available to sample from the prior only, which can be useful to evaluate how divergent our posterior estimates are when information is drawn from the data.
-Here, we will not select this option, but analyze the actual data.
+Here, we will not select this option, but analyse the actual data.

-Finally, one can select to perform marginal likelihood estimation to assess model fit, which is not needed in this exercise.
+Finally, one can select an option to perform marginal likelihood estimation to assess model fit, which is not needed in this exercise.
 So, at this point we are ready to generate a BEAST XML file and to use this to run the Bayesian evolutionary analysis.
 To do this, either select the

 Generate BEAST File... option from the

 File menu or click the similarly labelled button at the bottom of the window.
-BContinue and choose a name for the file (for example, ‘YFV_RRW_cauchy.xml’ by adding the xml extension to the file name stem) and save the file.
+Continue and choose a name for the file (for example, ‘YFV_RRW_cauchy.xml’ by adding the xml extension to the file name stem) and save the file.
 For convenience, you can leave the BEAUti window open so that you can change the values and re-generate the BEAST file if necessary.

 Once the BEAST XML file has been created the analysis itself can be performed using BEAST.
 The exact instructions for running BEAST depends on the computer you are using, but in most cases a dialog box will appear in which you select the XML file:

-Press the ‘Choose File’ button and select the XML file you just created and press ‘Run’.
+Run.
 When you have installed the BEAGLE library (https://github.com/beagle-dev/beagle-lib), you can use this in conjunction with BEAST to speed up the calculations.
 If not installed, unselect the use of the BEAGLE library.
 If the command line version of BEAST is being used then the name of the XML file is given after the name of the BEAST executable.
 The analysis will then be performed with detailed information about the progress of the run being written to the screen.
 When it has finished, the log file and the trees file will have been created in the same location as your XML file.

-Analyzing the BEAST output
+analysing the BEAST output

-To analyze the results of running BEAST we are going to use the program Tracer.
+To analyse the results of running BEAST we are going to use the program Tracer.
 The exact instructions for running Tracer differs depending on which computer you are using.
 Double click on the Tracer icon; once running, Tracer will look similar irrespective of which computer system it is running on.